 The first and foremost complaint in diabetes patients is hyperglycemia.
 But the question is, what are the significant implications of massage for people with diabetes.
 The bodywork put into the massage by the therapist helps drop glucose levels to a considerable amount helping in reducing the glycemic index.

 Massage for diabetics can have multiple benefits at once.
 Reduced circulation is a frequent complaint in people with diabetes.
-Several medical interventions are used for relief of this gore complaint, but they have their side effects.
+Several medical interventions are used to relieve this gore complaint, but they have their side effects.

 A systematic review discusses the effectiveness of massage therapy.
 To provide comfort to the patient in hard times, massage therapists use bodywork to improve drainage.
 It helps to minimize edema and improve blood circulation.